Senior Leader - Student Wellbeing Bullying No Way !

 At East Para I am responsible for a number of Student Leadership Initiatives.
 These include Epps Parliament, School Captains, Student Representative Council (SRC) and Values and Peer Support (VAPS)

-In 2017, EPPS is trialling a different model of student leadership, known as Children’s Parliament.
+In 2017, EPPS is trialled a different model of student leadership, known as Children’s Parliament.

 The title ‘Children’s Parliament’ highlights two important factors around student leadership; firstly, it is child centered and secondly the term Parliament has a real world connection.